Questions about your rebate?

 • Must need weatherization services and have a verified barrier preventing such services.
 Verified barriers include:

-• Asbestos or Asbestos-like material abatement
+• Asbestos or asbestos-like material abatement

 • Vermiculite abatement